 There are multiple benefits to keeping a journal, and the beauty of a bullet journal is that you get to create your own way of doing things.
 There are many resources online to guide and inspire you.

 The stories and memories you record in your bullet journal will give you joy and inspiration for years to come.
-So the next question is, when will you start to create your own.

 Good luck and happy journaling!